 Hit and run / untraced driver road traffic accidents

 The police may have been able to trace the driver of the vehicle responsible for your accident when the incident was reported.
-If this is the case, and the driver holds valid insurance, we should be able to help you pursue a personal injury claim in the usual way.
+If this is the case, and the driver holds valid insurance, we should be able to help you with a personal injury claim in the usual way.

 Should the driver remain untraced, we may still be able to conduct an ‘untraced driver’ claim on your behalf.
-We suggest you call our friendly team to discuss this in more detail as you are able to pursue a claim in this manner by yourself.
+We suggest you call our friendly team to discuss this in more detail as you are able to start a claim in this manner by yourself.

 You can speak to a member of our specialist team on Freephone 0800 195 95 90 and they will be happy to advise you of your options.